-5 effectives ways to stay cool
+5 effectives ways to keep a horse cool

 1. Decide if he should stay in or go out